cole-h06/verity-research/README.md

 Verity is an active research project exploring how source credibility can be inferred solely from graph structure.

-Currently present in the repository:
+Feel free to check out the contents currently present in this repository:

-- Credibility propagation algorithm reference implementation
+- Credibility propagation algorithm + reference implementation
-- Research paper with figures
+- Research paper draft with figures
 - Experimental MCP interface
 - Graph structure example
 - Sketches of initial design